Ammy Virk: Acting

 In September, Qismat was released.
 The film was named after a song sung by himself only because of the similarity in the lead cast, crew and emotions.
 The film was written and directed by Jagdeep Sidhu.
-In the film, Virk played the role of Shivjit Singh Gill opposite to Sargun Mehta in the film.
+In the film, Virk played the role of Shivjit Singh Gill opposite Sargun Mehta in the film.
 Gurlove Singh of BookMyShow said, "Qismat belongs to Ammy Virk and Sargun Mehta.
 They are the heart and soul of the movie.
 They both give equally good, well-balanced and superlative performances.
 You cannot help but fall in love with their on-screen chemistry.
 They make you smile and cry several times in those two hours.
 It's hard to believe anyone else portraying Shivjit and Bani's roles."

 Jasmine Singh of The Tribune also praised the lead cast, saying, “Ammy Virk and Sargun Mehta share strong onscreen chemistry.
 Ammy makes every word he says achievable in real life.
 He is one effortless actor who can make the audiences laugh, cry and now, believe in true love.”

 In 2019, his films Muklawa and Nikka Zaildar 3 were released.
 In Muklawa he co-starred with Sonam Bajwa for the third time after Nikka Zaildar and Nikka Zaildar 2.
-Actress Rose Sardana also starred in Muklawa for the first time with Ammy Virk.
-In the same year his Chhalle Mundiyaan was released, as was Guddiyan Patole starring Gurnam Bhullar on the other hand produced by him.
+Actress Rose Sardana also starred in Muklawa for the first time alomgside Ammy Virk.
+In the same year, his film Chhalle Mundiyaan was released, as was Guddiyan Patole starring Gurnam Bhullar, produced by him.

 His recent films in the Punjabi industry include Sarbala Ji and Godday Godday Chaa 2, both released in 2025.

-Expansion into Bollywood (2021-present)
+Expansion into Bollywood

 In 2021, he made his Bollywood debut in Bhuj: The Pride of India where he played the role of a fighter pilot.
 He also featured in another Bollywood film 83 directed by Kabir Khan.
 The film is based on the life of Indian cricket player Kapil Dev.
 Virk played the role of fast bowler Balwinder Sandhu.
-Virk appeared in the music video of the song Filhaal 2 by B praak.
-He was cast alongside Vicky Kaushal and Tripti Dimri in the 2024 Hindi Comedy film Bad Newz.
+Virk appeared in the music video of the song "Filhaal 2" by B Praak.
+He was cast alongside Vicky Kaushal and Triptii Dimri in the 2024 Hindi comedy film Bad Newz.
+The film received mixed reviews but managed to be commercially successful at the box office.
 In the same year, he appeared in Khel Khel Mein as part of an ensemble cast consisting of Akshay Kumar, Taapsee Pannu, Vaani Kapoor, Aditya Seal, Pragya Jaiswal, and Fardeen Khan.